 See clause 8.3 for a list of possible error scenarios and error handling options for the IN-CSE.

-Step 5: Monitoring Event handling at the IN-CSE.
+Step 5: Monitoring Event handling at the IN-CSE

 The IN-CSE may use the information provided in the Monitoring Event Report to modify the <schedule> resource of the group members such that they modify the times they send or receive requests.

-How the IN-CSE determines the use of the information received from the monitoring event is outside the scope of the current document and may be based on agreements with the MNO.
+How the IN-CSE determines the use of the information received from the monitoring event is outside the scope of the present document and may be based on agreements with the MNO.

 7.5 3GPP Based Device triggering